gsoulie/ionic2-resources/ionic-nodejs-backend.md

 app.listen(process.env.PORT || 8080); // Listening on localhost 8080
 ```

-In both cases, we convert the supplied value to lowercase and see if it is equal to “homer”.
-If it is, we set the HTTP status to 401, which is the “Unauthorized” error code (you don’t have to do this, but it’s a good idea to provide useful status codes), and then in the POST route we send a response to the Ionic application by using the send method.
-If the name is not equal to “homer”, then we send a JSON object back that includes a message.
+In both cases, we convert the supplied value to lowercase and see if it is equal to *"homer"*.
+If it is, we set the **HTTP status to 401**, which is the *"Unauthorized"* error code (you don’t have to do this, but it's a good idea to provide useful status codes), and then in the **POST** route we send a response to the Ionic application by using the send method.
+If the name is not equal to *"homer"*, then we send a JSON object back that includes a message.

-The GET route is very similar, except rather than using res.send we use res.json.
-These methods are mostly identical, and will both send a response back to the Ionic application, but the benefit of using res.json is that it will format any data supplied as valid JSON data (even if we just supply a simple string like ‘Welcome!’).
+The **GET** route is very similar, except rather than using res.send we use res.json.
+These methods are mostly identical, and will both send a response back to the Ionic application, but the benefit of using res.json is that it will format any data supplied as valid JSON data (even if we just supply a simple string like 'Welcome!').

 ## Making a REQUEST to NodeJS
 [Back to top](#communication-between-ionic-and-nodejs)